 After poking through people's social network pages, for example, DHS officials report that they've found instances in which the applicant for a marriage-based green card state on Facebook that their marital status is "single," a fact that definitely weighs against the applicant.

 Other ways in which an applicant could raise doubts or concerns in the mind of immigration officials are endless: posting lots of photos of fun times with friends but not with one's U.S. citizen spouse, bragging about having engaged in criminal activity (don't laugh, criminals have been arrested based on such disclosures), mentioning illegal use of drugs (a ground of inadmissibility), failing to say a thing about one's wedding despite having posted about every other major and minor incident in one's life for the past year, and so on.

-See the "Marriage-Based Visas and Green Cards" section of Nolo's website for more information on your eligibility and the application process.
+Also see the Marriage-Based Visas and Green Cards section of Nolo's website for more information on your eligibility and the application process.